trustification/trustification.dev/README.md

 Manifests for running trustification.dev

+NOTE: All deployment to trustification.dev should happen via the `staging` and `prod` workflows.

 ## Prerequisites

 * [Kubernetes](k8s.io) ([OpenShift](openshift.com) if you want to expose using the Route resource)

 ## Deploying

+Manual deploy to your own cluster:

 ```bash
 helm install -f staging/values.yaml trustification ./chart --namespace trustification-foo